exercism/python/concepts/basics/introduction.md

 >>> print(type(my_first_variable))
 <class 'str'>

+>>> my_first_variable = 'You can call me "str".' #<-- Strings can be declared using single or double quote marks.
 >>> print(my_first_variable)
-"Now, I'm a string."  # Strings can be declared using single or double quote marks.
+You can call me "str".
 ```